 A centre table is, by definition, a table that you place in the centre of the room.
-It serves as a focal point, drawing the eye towards the middle of the space, and is a great opportunity to make a statement, expressing your unique design preferences and style.
-With a centre table, it’s just as much about an aesthetic appeal as practicality and the new addition can create an anchor for all the other furniture in the room.
+It serves as a focal point, drawing the eye towards the middle of the space.
+And is a great opportunity to make a statement, expressing your unique design preferences and style.
+With a centre table, it’s just as much about an aesthetic appeal as practicality.
+The new addition can also create an anchor for all the other furniture in the room.

 The kind of centre table you choose will depend on the nature of your space.
-A living room centre table will most likely take the form of a coffee table, which requires different considerations to a centre table in, say, a hallway or entrance hall.
+A living room centre table will most likely take the form of a coffee table.
+This requires different considerations to a centre table in, say, a hallway or entrance hall.

 A centre table gives you additional surface space for displaying artwork, books, flowers, or other treasured objects.
 They are especially well-suited to large and airy open-plan spaces, absorbing some of the otherwise overwhelming amount of floor space.